ThorbenKuck/NetCom2/README.md

 }
 ```

-Now, you have a simple Server, that prints out what he received to the console and sends a "received" message back.
+There you go, you have a simple Server, that prints out what he received to the console and sends a "received" message back.

 ## Where to go from here

-Check out the Wiki for more informations about creating a Server and a Client, with more depth.
+Check out the [Wiki](https://github.com/ThorbenKuck/NetCom2/wiki) for more information's about creating a Server and a Client, with more depth.

 If you want to see someone code using NetCom2 and understand german, check out [this Let's Code-series](https://www.youtube.com/watch?v=b8y5eJbmUvs&list=PLUUnTdOVEgvKSiaWfWuhwLJfmwZIHkvGV).